Graviton-Code-Editor/Graviton-App/readme.md

 😓 Known problems
 ---
-- May not open on some Linux systems
+- May not work on all Linux distributions
-- Terminal might not work very well (Windows)

 🧾License
 ---
 MIT License

-Copyright (c) Marc Espin Sanz
+Copyright (c) Marc Espín Sanz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal